franciszekjuras/labpy/README.md

 # About

 **labpython** (imported as `labpy`) is a collection of modules created to simplify gathering and processing experimental data.
 It also features a collection of modules inside `labpy.devices` namespace for high-level communication with various devices using `pyvisa` and `pydaqmx` backends.
+See [documentation](https://franciszekjuras.github.io/labpy/labpy.html) for detailed information.

 # Installation